aardappel/lobster/lobster/docs/source/command_line_usage.md

 These can be passed to lobster anywhere on the command line.

--   `-b` : generates a bytecode file (currently always called "`default.lbc`") in the same folder as the `.lobster` file it reads, and doesn't run the program afterwards.
-If you run lobster with no arguments at all, it will try to load "`default.lbc`" from the same folder it resides in.
-Thus distributing programs created in lobster is as simple as packaging up the lobster executable with a bytecode file and any data files it may use.
+-   `-b` : generates a pakfile (currently always called "`default.lpak`") in the same folder as the `.lobster` file it reads, and doesn't run the program afterwards.
+If you run lobster with no arguments at all, it will try to load "`default.lpak`" from the same folder it resides in.
+Thus distributing programs created in lobster is as simple as packaging up the lobster executable with a pakfile.
+The pakfile contains the bytecode, and any data files you have specified with the `pakfile` keyword, see “Distributing Lobster programs” in the implementation documentation.

 -   `--to-cpp` : compiles to a .cpp file.
 Useful if you’ve created something in Lobster that could use a bit more speed, for a shipping build.
 Not recommend